World inflation continued to be high, remaining at levels not seen in decades in some of the main economies, according to Banco de México (Banxico).

 Outlook

-In the environment described above, the central banks of most of the major advanced economies have continued to raise their benchmark rates.
+Against this backdrop, central banks in major advanced economies have continued to raise their benchmark interest rates.